 Hay fever is a *itch – Five ways to relieve your symptoms

-When you suffer from hay fever, springtime is literally the worst.
-Mother Nature is on a mission to kill you; so while the rest of the world is out playing in the sunshine, you’re stuck inside feeling sorry for yourself.
+When you suffer from hay fever, springtime is the worst.
+It can often feel like Mother Nature is out to get you; so while the rest of the world is out playing in the sunshine, you’re stuck inside feeling sorry for yourself.
 We feel your pain.

 Dry your eyes and stop your sniffling with these five tips to surviving hayfever season.